Prosecutorial misconduct refers to the unethical or illegal tactics by prosecutors in a criminal case, such as

 Certain inflammatory comments from a prosecutor can lead to a misconduct finding.
 This is provided that the comments are:

 - appeal to the passions of the jury.7

-An example is when the district attorney makes a so-called “safe streets argument.”
+An example is when the district attorney argues for so-called “safe streets.”
 This is an appeal to jury’s general fear of crime, rather than the evidence that the defendant committed a crime.